 Unfortunately, while possible it requires extra purchases with the Itehil panel.

 It’s fine since it’s not what this panel is made for, but I have seen other similar panels that include an MC4 cable.

-The Itehil 100W panel performs great and has been a reliable solar panel for the several months that I have had it.
+The Itehil 100W solar panel (click to view on Amazon) performs great and has been a reliable solar panel for the several months that I have had it.